Deadlock looms for Bulgaria as election nears

 SOFIA Bulgaria's two main political parties were making their final attempts to woo frustrated voters before an election on Sunday that is likely to lead to a prolonged period of horse-trading to form a government.

-Former bodyguard Boiko Borisov's centre-right GERB was forced to resign in February after thousands of people took to the streets to protest against high utility bills, entrenched corruption and low living standards.
+Former bodyguard Boiko Borisov's center-right GERB was forced to resign in February after thousands of people took to the streets to protest against high utility bills, entrenched corruption and low living standards.

 It is locked in a tight battle with its biggest rival, the Socialists, to lead the European Union's poorest country, but with a fifth of voters undecided, whichever party wins, it will be unlikely to be able to claim a strong, popular mandate.